iimcz/vrmod/USERDOC.md

 ### Digital Item
 Special keys:
 - **export** - Only items that have key **export** present and set to value **1** are considered displayable.
+- **result** - Items that have key **result** present and set to **1** are considered main results of the project and displayed at the top, outside of it's groups.
+They are also displayed in their groups as well.

 Common keys that are displayed for each item, if present:
 - **description**